 Rule #3: Your beliefs create your reality

 Your beliefs determine the things you will accomplish.
 If you don’t believe you can achieve something like weightless, a specific career, or even a relationship with a certain type of person how hard do you think you’ll actually work for it?

-Your beliefs become your operating system, everything you see, think, feel, and experience will be influenced by what you belief to be the truth.
-For example if you believe the only way to wealth is through working more hours for someone else that will be your reality.
+Your beliefs become your operating system, everything you see, think, feel, and experience will be influenced by what you believe to be the truth.
+For example, if you believe the only way to wealth is through working more hours for someone else that will be your reality.
 However, if you believe the path to wealth is through entrepreneurship that will be the path you embark on.

-If you believe life is difficult than it will be.
-If you believe things are impossible than they will be.
-If you believe that you’re not smart enough, attractive enough, or capable than you never will be.
-You have the ability to create new possibilities for yourself everyday by eliminating limiting beliefs.
+If you believe life is difficult then it will be.
+If you believe things are impossible then they will be.
+If you believe that you’re not smart enough, attractive enough, or capable then you never will be.
+You have the ability to create new possibilities for yourself every day by eliminating limiting beliefs.

 The first step to eliminating any limiting beliefs is to acknowledge them.
 I suggest starting with the one that is causing the most discomfort for you.
 It’s much easier and less overwhelming to conquer one thing at a time.
 So for example if you are a guy that is struggling with women or a girl who is struggling with men and feel like you can’t get or don’t deserve a good one ask yourself why?
 Why do you feel like that?

 The second step is to take those reasons why and find examples that disprove them.
 So if you feel like you can’t get a specific type of woman or man because you are not smart enough or have a certain level of education find examples of people with a similar educational background that are pulling it off.
-For me personally I always maintained a limiting a belief about being able to create my own online business because I lacked the digital know how to pull it off.
+For me personally, I always maintained a limiting belief about being able to create my own online business because I lacked the digital know-how to pull it off.
 I found examples of others doing it, contacted them, and quickly squashed that belief.

 You can apply this to anything from weight loss to career to personal relationships.